-As per the U.S. Bureau of Labor Statistics, in May 2014 the Industrial and Organizational Psychologists earned a median wage of $43.30 hourly, or $90,070 annually.
-The top 10% Industrial-Organizational Psychologists earned more than $145,480 annually [BLS].
+As per the U.S. Bureau of Labor Statistics, in May 2019 the Industrial and Organizational Psychologists earned a median wage of $44.66 hourly, or $92,880 annually.
+The top 10% Industrial-Organizational Psychologists earned more than $197,700 annually [BLS].
 Of course, like all other jobs, salaries are higher in some parts of the country than others, and those with master's or PhD's typically earn more than those with bachelor's degrees.

 Organizations look at several factors when considering prospective candidates, such as years of experience, areas of specialization, and education level.
 The following chart lists average salaries for typical I/O job titles and openings.
-The data is updated as of 2nd May 2015.

 Industrial Organizational Psychology Salary Vs Similar Occupations

-|Job Title||*Average Salary|
+|Job Title||Average National Salary|